JuliaApproximation/ApproxFun.jl/docs/src/usage/equations.md

 ![harmonic_eigs](../assets/Harmonic_eigs.pdf)

 If the solutions are not relatively constant near the boundary then one should push the boundaries further out.

+For problems with different contraints or boundary conditions, B can be any zero functional constraint, eg. `DefiniteIntegra()`.

 ## Systems of equations